TimerErTim/downlomatic/CONTRIBUTING.md

 ### Documentation

-Everything that is public or protected (even classes) should be documented via JavaDoc according to these guidelines [JavaDoc coding standards](https://blog.joda.org/2012/11/javadoc-coding-standards.html).
+Everything that is public or protected (even classes) should be documented via JavaDoc/KDoc according to these guidelines
+[JavaDoc coding standards](https://blog.joda.org/2012/11/javadoc-coding-standards.html).
 Public fields or constants do not have to be documented if their purpose and function are self-explanatory.
 You are also encouraged to document private and package-private methods and classes.